Back to supervisor mapMatt Dorsey

 Transportation

 Dorsey represents a transit-heavy district that includes the Salesforce Transit Center, the SF Caltrain terminus, and the SF side of the Bay Bridge.
-He has pointed out that his district has the most to lose if the city takes actions that threaten state-level funding for transportation, including—importantly—if the city loses funding by failing to meet California's requirements to build additional housing.
+He has pointed out that his district has the most to lose if the city takes actions that threaten state-level funding for transportation, including---importantly---if the city loses funding by failing to meet California's requirements to build additional housing.
 Dorsey doesn't own a car, and commutes by taking public transit, biking, or walking.
-Dorsey supported keeping JFK Drive car-free and co-sponsored the ordinance to extend Great Highway's closure to cars on weekends.
+Dorsey supported keeping JFK Drive car-free; co-sponsored the 2022 ordinance to extend Upper Great Highway's closure to cars on weekends; and was among the supervisors who introduced a 2024 ballot initiative that would permanently close Upper Great Highway to allow creation of a seaside park.
 He has tweeted support for incentives for e-bike programs, as a way of reducing emissions.

 Public safety and police reform